-18. Allocation of a Healthcare Professional ID
+20 Allocation of a Healthcare Professional ID

-- 18.1 The processing of personal data for the creation of a Healthcare Professional ID must be in accordance with the data protection principles set out in this Policy. - 18.2 A healthcare professional may request for the creation of a Healthcare Professional ID at no cost, which will be required to enable them to participate in the NDHE as set out under this Policy. - 18.3 A Healthcare Professional ID may be issued through such means as may be specified by the NDHM.

-- 18.4 A Healthcare Professional ID shall be in electronic form, and a healthcare professional in possession of a Healthcare Professional ID shall not be permitted to create a second ID.
-Such Healthcare Professional ID shall be non-transferrable. - 18.5 A Healthcare Professional ID may be used to view the electronic health records of a data principal, subject to such consent being provided by the data principal and strictly in accordance with the terms of such consent, as set out above in this Policy. - 18.6 A healthcare professional may e-sign documents, such as e-prescriptions, diagnostic reports, discharge summaries and e-claims using their Healthcare Professional ID. - 18.7 A Healthcare Professional ID shall be used to verify a healthcare professional for services created by the NDHM as part of the NDHE, including the purchase of liability insurance, tele-medicine and other government services.
+- 20.1.
+The processing of personal data for the creation of a Healthcare Professional ID must be in accordance with the data protection principles set out in this Policy. - 20.2.A healthcare professional may request for the creation of a Healthcare Professional ID at no cost, which will be required to enable them to participate in the NDHE as set out under this Policy. - 20.3.
+A Healthcare Professional ID may be issued through such means as may be specified by the NHA. - 20.4.A Healthcare Professional ID shall be in electronic form, and a healthcare professional in possession of a Healthcare Professional ID shall not be permitted to create a second ID.
+Such Healthcare Professional ID shall be non-transferrable. - 20.5.A healthcare professional may electronically sign documents, such as e-prescriptions, diagnostic reports, discharge summaries and e-claims using his/her Healthcare Professional ID. - 20.6.A Healthcare Professional ID may be used to authenticate/verify a healthcare professional digitally for services created by the ABDM as part of the NDHE, including tele-medicine and other healthcare services.